Last Updated on October 2, 2023 by David Michael

 A personal favorite of mine, most of my cast iron is Staub.
 Staub is enameled cast iron with a unique matte black interior enamel.
 All of the bottoms of Staub have a smooth enamel to prevent any scratches to a glass topped induction cooktop.
 The quality is top notch, my Staub has been in near constant use for many years.

 Le Creuset is another trusted enameled cast iron.
 They also have smooth bottoms that make them ideal for induction cooktop use.
 All of my Le Creuset still looks new and has held up for many years.
+I love using a dutch oven on an induction cooker, especially with a timer.

 I have this Lodge enameled cast iron dutch oven and use it all the time.
 The bottom is smooth enamel that is perfect for induction cooking.
 This does have an off white interior that I have had a little trouble with discoloration depending on what I cook in it.
 Other than that it is a great value for enameled cast iron cookware.
+Lodge enameled cast iron is great as a ‘try me’ piece to see if you like enameled cast iron at an affordable price.

 Stainless Steel Induction Cookware